 The Fire-Rescue Department established a committee to address diversity within the department.
 The FY25 budget should provide adequate funding to allow for the department to prioritize the recruitment of more employees of different ethnic, racial and gender backgrounds.
-Estimated cost: TBD

 Fire Station Landscaping